verbit-ai/verbit-streaming-python-sdk/README.md

 The `is_final` field is always `True` because no updates will be output for the same time-span.
 The `alternatives` array will always have only one item for captions.

     Example "captions" responses can be found in [examples/responses/captions.md](https://github.com/verbit-ai/verbit-streaming-python-sdk/blob/main/examples/responses/captions.md).

+### Error handling and recovery

+#### Initial connection
+In case the WebSocket client fails to establish the (initial) connection with the service (e.g. due to temporary unavailability), it will perform exponential retry, up to `max_connection_retry_seconds` (configurable).

+#### During a session
+In case the connection to the service is dropped during a session, the behavior of the WebSocket client will depend on the implementation chosen by the user.
+This client SDK contains two implementations, which have the same interface, but differ in their error handling behavior:
+1. `WebSocketStreamingClientSingleConnection` - the base implementation; does not attempt to reconnect in case the connection was dropped prematurely.
+It can be useful, for example, if you would like to implement your own connection error handling logic.
+2. `WebSocketStreamingClient` - the default implementation; will attempt to reconnect in case the connection was closed prematurely, as many times as needed, until the final response is received (or some non-retryable error occurrs).

 ### Testing
 This client SDK comes with a set of unit-tests that can be used to ensure the correct functionality of the streaming client.